-It is not necessary to request anti-HBs titres in previously immunized travellers, unless the person is a health care worker who has never had their anti-HBs titres verified.
+It is not necessary to request anti-HBs titres in previously immunized travellers, unless the person is a health care worker who has never had their anti-HBs titre verified.
 Refer to Workers.

 Health care providers who see persons newly arrived in Canada should review the immunization status and update immunization for these individuals.
 In many countries outside of Canada, HB vaccine is in limited use.
 Information on vaccination schedules in other countries can be viewed through WHO.

-All persons from a country that is endemic for HB should be assessed and vaccinated against HB if not immune.
+All persons from a country that is endemic for HB should be assessed for immunity and vaccinated against HB if not immune.
 Individuals born in developing countries are more likely to be carriers of HB, necessitating vaccination of their sexual and household contacts.
-HB vaccine is recommended for all household contacts whose families have immigrated to Canada from areas where there is a high prevalence of HB and who may be exposed to HB carriers through their extended families or when visiting their country of origin.
+HB vaccine is recommended for all susceptible household contacts whose families have immigrated to Canada from areas where there is a high prevalence of HB, and who thus may be exposed to HB carriers through their extended families or when visiting their country of origin.

 Persons new to Canada should be tested for:

 Immunization with HB vaccine and post-immunization serologic testing within 1 to 6 months of completion of the vaccine series are recommended for people who are at increased risk of infection through occupational exposure to blood, blood products and bodily fluids that may contain HB virus.
-This group includes all health care workers and others (e.g., staff of correctional facilities or institutions for the developmentally challenged) who may be exposed to blood or blood products, or are at risk of injury by instruments contaminated by blood, or are at risk of bites or penetrating injuries.
+This group includes all health care workers and others (e.g. research or industrial laboratory workers, staff of correctional facilities or institutions for the developmentally challenged) who may be exposed to blood or blood products, or are at risk of injury by instruments contaminated by blood, or are at risk of bites or penetrating injuries from objects that may be contaminated with blood.
 Students in these occupations should complete their vaccine series before occupational exposure.
 Emergency service workers, such as police and firefighters, may also be at higher risk of exposure, although there are no data to quantify their risk.
+As children with HB are usually asymptomatic and the HB status of children in child care settings is generally unknown, vaccination should also be considered for all child care workers.
 Workers who have no contact with blood or blood products are at no greater risk than the general population.

 If a worker has documentation of receiving a complete HB vaccine series but does not have documentation of anti-HBs serology following immunization, or, if a worker reports HB immunization but has no or incomplete documentation of HB immunization, serologic testing for anti-HBs should be done and then: